telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 redis-slave    10.7.245.58    <none>           6379/TCP       5d
 ```

-We see that the Redis master is running on `10.7.248.117` on port 6379.
+We see that the Redis master is running on port 6379.
 We're going to start the local Telepresence client, and connect it to the proxy that's running in the Kubernetes cluster.
-Substitute the actual IP address and port of your Redis master in the command below.
+Substitute the actual port of your Redis master in the command below.

 ```
-telepresence --new-deployment php --proxy REDIS_IP:REDIS_PORT --expose 80 --docker-run --rm -i -t gcr.io/google_samples/gb-frontend:v4
+telepresence --new-deployment php --proxy redis-master:REDIS_PORT --expose 80 --docker-run --rm -i -t gcr.io/google_samples/gb-frontend:v4
 ```

 Now, in your browser, go to the external IP address of your load balancer (in the above example, 104.196.217.24).
 You should see the Guestbook application running.
 Typing into the submit box will show how your message is persisting to the Redis cluster.